Lan Kwai Fong 3

-Lan Kwai Fong 3 (喜愛夜蒲3) is a 2014 blue comedy film directed by Wilson Chin and produced by Ng Kin-Hung.
+Lan Kwai Fong 3 (喜愛夜蒲3) is a 2014 Hong Kong blue comedy film directed by Wilson Chin and produced by Ng Kin-hung.
 Lan Kwai Fong 3 is a sequel to 2011's Lan Kwai Fong and 2012's Lan Kwai Fong 2 as part of the Lan Kwai Fong theatrical series.
 Originally intended for a late December 2013 release it was pushed back to an early 2014 release due to production issues.
-The film was finally released in Hong Kong and Singapore on January 2, 2014.
+The film was finally released in Hong Kong and Singapore on 2 January 2014.
 The film stars Whitney Hui, Ava Yu, Jeana He, Jason Chan, Alex Lam, Christine Ng, Celia Kwok, and Charles Ying.
 The movie is much darker than the previous two by depicting drugs and rape in club scenes.

 Plot

 The story follows four women who hit the Hong Kong night-life district of Lan Kwai Fong, looking for excitement and love.
 Jeana (from the first movie) is now a model in an open, non-committed relationship with Jacky (also from the first movie), and continues with her party-hard night lifestyle.
 Her friend Sara, feeling neglected by her fiance, looks for excitement by hitting the clubs again.
 Papa is an ugly duckling who works as an infants' school teacher by day and rushes home to go clubbing at night, hoping to find a guy who will love her.
 Jolie is a rich orphan who is looking to have fun, having just come back from England during her university holidays.

 Jeana and Papa take Sara out to the hottest club at Lan Kwai Fong, Club Magnum, to help her forget about her boyfriend Shin, who would rather hang out with his ex-girlfriend then celebrate his birthday with her.
 At Club Magnum they meet up with Jeana's boyfriend Jacky, who has managed Club Magnum since Ah Gong's club went out of business.
 Jacky introduces them to May, the owner of the club, who then introduces them to her partying younger cousin Jolie.
 Jolie immediately reminds Jacky of his ex-girlfriend Mavis, about whom he still feels guilty.
 May, knowing Jolie likes to party hard, gives Jacky the task of looking after Jolie.
 She hopes the two can start a relationship, since his current girlfriend Jeana will soon be leaving for Taiwan for work.
 Jacky hesitantly agrees to babysit Jolie only because she reminds him of Mavis.